Netcracker/KubeMarine/documentation/Troubleshooting.md

 * `--max-mutating-requests-inflight` is the maximum number of mutating requests.
 The default value is 200.

 `kube-apiserver` configration file is stored in /etc/kubernetes/manifests/kube-apiserver.yaml.
-This file should be changed on all masters.
+This file should be changed on all control-planes.
 Also, the configuration map `kubeadm-config` from kube-system namespace should have the same values in `apiServer` section.

 ```yaml